lucianothesilva/hyperv-to-proxmox/README.md

 After this is done transfer the .qcow2 file to this folder via Filezilla, using ssh credentials over port 22.

-Once the transfer is finished go back into the Proxmox shell and run the following command:
+Once the transfer is finished go back into the pve shell and run the following command:

 `qm set 103 -scsi0 local:103/mymachine.qcow2`